-I paddled the shores of the entire lake, except for a bit at the northeast corner (which I covered later in August) on Aug 10, 2017.
+I paddled the shores of Sandy Lake, except for a bit at the northeast corner (which I covered later in August) on Aug 10, 2017.
 The purpose was to provide a preliminary documentation of the wetlands that fringe the lake.
-Specimens of the aquatic plants were taken for ID, and many photos.
+Specimens of the aquatic plants were taken for ID, and many landscape photos.

-There is relatively narrow band of emergent wetland vegetation – or next to none – along the borders of Sandy Lake except at
+There is relatively narrow band of emergent wetland vegetation, I am calling them “fringing wetlands” – or next to none – along the borders of Sandy Lake except at

 – the extreme Southwest where there is a major inlet to the lake,

 – the southeast corner

 – around “the peninsula” in the second southeast corner

 These latter areas correspond to broader, shallower areas viewable in Ed Glover’s Lidar image of Sandy Lake.
 There, emergent aquatic plants occupy more than half of the shallow water areas, and some places grade into swamp and then floodplain forest.

 Three species account for most of the emergent vegetation we see in the fringing wetlands: Juncus militaris (bayonet rush), Schoenoplectus tabernaemontani (syn Scirpus validus, softstem bulrush), and Pontedariadata cordata (pickerel weed).
 The bayonet rush is by far the most abundant.
 The softstem bulrush occurs on a limited stretch of shore line just north of the Sandy Beach Park.
 Pickerel weed is most abundant towards the edges of the broader shallower areas.
 Another 10-15 species are common (I am working on a species list/photos.)

 The fringing wetlands play vital roles in the lake ecology.
 They stabilize the shorelines, trap silt and organic debris coming in via streams, and provide protective habitat for frogs, turtles, and nesting loons, amongst other species.